nikolasucevic/tmfmcp/README.md

 - `create_product_specification`: Create a new product specification

 ### System Tools
-- `health`: Check the health of the server and API connection
+- `health_check`: Check the health of the server and API connection

 ## Example Usage